gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/_index.md

 ## Wettable Flanks

 Component packages which have _wettable flanks_ have a step-cut lead frame and tin added to the sidewalls of the package.
-This allows a side fillet of solder to form more reliably, aiding automatic optical inspection (AOI)[^bib-ti-wettable-flanks] (QFN packages already had pad metallization on the side of the package, but no step-cut nor plating, and side-fillet formation was less reliable).
+This allows a side fillet of solder to form more reliably, aiding automatic optical inspection (AOI)[^ti-wettable-flanks] (QFN packages already had pad metallization on the side of the package, but no step-cut nor plating, and side-fillet formation was less reliable).

 <div style="display: flex;">
 {{% figure src="_assets/wettable-flank-qfn-component-package-underside-allegro.png" width="200px" caption="Model of the underside of a wettable flank QFN package.
-Image ©2017, Allegro MicroSystems[^bib-allegro-wettable-flanks]." %}}
+Image ©2017, Allegro MicroSystems[^allegro-wettable-flanks]." %}}
 {{% figure src="_assets/wettable-flank-qfn-illustrated-cross-section-allegro.png" width="200px" caption="Illustrated cross-section of a wettable flank on a QFN package.
-Image ©2017, Allegro MicroSystems[^bib-allegro-wettable-flanks]." %}}
+Image ©2017, Allegro MicroSystems[^allegro-wettable-flanks]." %}}
 </div>

 The QFN package is one of the most common packages for a manufacturer to add wettable flanks to.
 Wettable flanks was largely driven by the need to AOI in the automotive industry but this package feature is now found to be generally useful in a number of industries.

 {{% figure src="_assets/nxp-sot618-13dd-qfn-wettable-flanks-detail-drawing.png" width="400px" caption="Close-up detail drawing highlighting the wettable flanks on the SOT-618(DD) (QFN) component package by NXP.
-Image ©2018, NXP[^bib-nxp-sot618-13dd]." %}}
+Image ©2018, NXP[^nxp-sot618-13dd]." %}}

-The tin plating of the flank prevents the traditionally exposed copper (a by-product of the sawing singulation of a single QFN package from a "brick") from oxidizing[^bib-allegro-wettable-flanks].
+The tin plating of the flank prevents the traditionally exposed copper (a by-product of the sawing singulation of a single QFN package from a "brick") from oxidizing[^allegro-wettable-flanks].

 ## Thermal Resistances